CardSorting/DreamBeeSQL/changelog/strategy-mission/01-QUICK-REFERENCE.md

 - No auth setup
 - No admin panel building
 - No queue setup required
+- No UI framework setup
+- No CSS configuration
 - Focus on features, not plumbing

 ---